What’s the difference between an alert and a notification?

 Here’s where it gets tricky!
 Alerts and notifications can be used independently or together.
 In the examples above, I’ve shown you how alerts and notifications can stand alone.
 But sometimes, an alert can trigger a notification to the user.

-Users can determine which sounds should trigger an alert, which will appear on screen when the user has the app open.
-This could be for any type of sound: from critically important sounds like a smoke alarm, to the microwave beeping.
+The SoundSafe app designed by LunarLab uses alerts and notifications together.
+This app lets users know about sounds in their environment (which helps hard-of-hearing and deaf users interact with the world more comfortably).
+Users can determine which sounds should trigger an alert, which will appear on the screen when the user has the app open.
+This could be for any type of sound: from critically important sounds like a smoke alarm to the microwave beeping.

 Sometimes, a user may be doing another activity outside the app, or the alert is such a high priority that it requires an external notification to let the user know something is happening.
-In those cases, the user can choose get a notification when something is serious.
+In those cases, the user can choose to get a notification when something is serious.

 In the image below, the screen on the left shows an alert that the user might see right within the app letting them know about a carbon monoxide detector going off.
 The screen on the right shows what happens if the user is not using their phone: a notification appears on the lock screen letting the user know about the problem (this is accompanied by a vibration on the phone).